 Within our school, there is an established ethos of respect, friendship, courtesy and kindness with clear expectations and consequences for unacceptable behaviour together with visible staff presence.
-Our school seek to educate all pupils on healthy relationships through the curriculum, however we recognise despite this we need to be alert to peer on peer abuse.
+Our school seek to educate all pupils on healthy relationships through the curriculum, however we recognise despite this we need to be alert to peer on peer/child on child abuse.